gsanchietti/contacts-calendar-downloader/docs/api.md

 ### GET /google/oauth2callback and /microsoft/oauth2callback
 Handles the OAuth callback after user authorization.
 Saves user-specific token.

+**Note**: These are the OAuth redirect URIs that must be configured in your provider consoles:
+- Google: `PROTOCOL://HOST:PORT/google/oauth2callback`
+- Microsoft: `PROTOCOL://HOST:PORT/microsoft/oauth2callback`

 **Content Negotiation:** Returns JSON for API clients or HTML for browser requests based on the `Accept` header.

 **API Client Response (Accept: application/json):**